-Serbia: Domestic smart meters producers seek support from gov for 80MEUR smart meters job in EPS14.
-November 2014. / News Serbia Energy
+Serbia: Domestic smart meters producers seek support from gov for 80MEUR smart meters job in EPS, News Serbia Energy

 Domestic manufacturers of smart meters will send an appeal which will help that also domestic producers get work at the tenders for the purchase of “smart counters”.They will address the letter with an appeal to the Electric Power Industry of Serbia (EPS), Elektromreza Srbija (EMS) and relevant ministries.

 At meeting of the Group of equipment producers for electrical measuring, Serbian Chamber of Commerce PKS, local manufacturers have said to expect from the relevant institutions to prevent the pressure of the consultants from the European Bank for Reconstruction and Development (EBRD) and European Investment Bank (EIB) for the announcement of the tender documents for these counters.

 It should help that it does not happen that only foreign producers can meet the financial, technical and other parameters of the tender for the purchase of “smart counters”, at the expense of Serbian producers, it was said at the session.

 It is expected to be announced the tender for the introduction of “smart counters” in EPS in November or by the end of this year, which will be financed by the loan of EBRD and EIB of 80 MEUR.

 It is estimated that the value of the introduction of “smart counters” in Serbia, taking into account the situation of the power sector in Serbia, the number and types of customers and the state of infrastructure will reach 500 MEUR, while domestic producers are very interested in getting the job, because thus more than 1,500 jobs in Serbia have been opened directly and indirectly, pointed out representatives of domestic counters producers at the meeting.